 Brand Names: Auraphene-B, Auro Ear Drops, Carbamide Peroxide Otic, Carbamoxide, Debrox, Debrox Earwax Removal Kit, Ear Wax, Ear Wax Removal, Ear Wax Remover, E-R-O, E-R-O Ear Drops, Mollifene, Murine Ear Drops, Oxy-Otic, X-Wax Earwax

-Generic Name: carbamide peroxide (otic) (Pronunciation: KAR ba mide per OX ide OH tik)
+Generic Name: carbamide peroxide (otic)

-Carbamide peroxide may also be used for other purposes not listed in this medication guide.
+Carbamide peroxide may also be used for purposes not listed in this medication guide.

 What are the possible side effects of carbamide peroxide?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using carbamide peroxide and call your doctor at once if you have a serious side effect such as:
+Stop using carbamide peroxide otic and call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include: